Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the specific action ('Assess a claim against sources') and distinct output ('evidence tier and confidence'), distinguishing it from sibling retrieval tools like research_web or research_paper_search by focusing on verification/judgment rather than search.
+The description clearly states the tool assesses a claim against sources and returns evidence tier and confidence.
+It uses specific verbs and resources, distinguishing it from sibling tools like research_web or research_deep, though it does not explicitly differentiate.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.